Ask The Groomer: 10 Most Helpful Dog Grooming Questions Answered

 Background on the groomer!

 The owner of Yes Says Doggie, Shweta has attained specialization in pet grooming from Starwood Art Of Dog Grooming School, Thailand.
-With an experience of over 7 years, a National Prize, multiple certifications and accolades to back her up, she is now stepping into new ventures of opening a pet retail store and grooming salon as well.
+With an experience of over 9 years, a National Prize, multiple certifications and accolades to back her up, she has some useful tips to keep our dogs groomed and happy!

 Dog and Pet Groomer Portrait